-He is active in a number of professional bodies, primarily the Institute of Project Management, and he was a member of the Transport Research Board (TRB) with its Head Office based in Washington DC, USA.
+He is active in a number of professional bodies, primarily the Association of Researchers in Construction Safety, Health, and Well-Being , and he was a member of the Transport Research Board (TRB) with its Head Office based in Washington DC, USA.
 In 2005 he was trained by BST; a USA based safety consulting firm as a Behavioral Based Safety Consultant.

 Mabila’s qualifications includes a BA (Vista University), BA (Hon) (UNISA), MBA (Milpark Business School), and a Post Graduate Diploma in Advanced Project Management (Cranefield College of Project Management).
 He is currently completing his PhD in Construction Management (NMMU).